 Attempting to tap into the vast potential across Africa is the motivation for the latest idea from businessman and television star Alexander Amosu.

-Mr Amosu’s latest project is LuxAfrique, which is a gateway between the UK and Africa for luxury products.
+LuxAfrique is the new project from Mr Amosu, which is a gateway between the UK and Africa for luxury products.

 “I think it’s an exciting product,” says Mr Amosu, who is British but of Nigerian descent.